MTang0728/AWS-BrandTrend-webapp/README.md

 To make the project in continuous-delivery, we set the the timespan to be 1-day, which means the DynomoDB will update every 1 day.

+This data pipeline porcesses are implemented with AWS Lambda, which are store in a backend repository: [Serverless-Data-Pipeline](https://github.com/MTang0728/Serverless-Data-Pipeline)